Professors Anastasio, Chenette, D. Henthorn, K. Henthorn, McClellan, Neumann, Nolte, Reizman, Sauer, Serbezov, and Tousley.

 The course continues to develop concepts from CHE 201 and provides a more extensive treatment of energy balances.
 Applications of the principles of conservation of mass and energy to reactive and transient systems will also be addressed.

-Physical properties of fluids, fluid statics, laminar and turbulent flow, boundary layer concept, flow past objects and flow through porous media.
+Physical properties of fluids, fluid statics, laminar and turbulent flow.
 Design of pipe networks and pumps.
-High speed ideal gas flow.
+Fluid flow as momentum transport.
+Flow through porous media.
+Non-Newtonian fluid flow.
+Flow past objects and boundary layer concept.
 Emphasis is placed on general methods of analysis applicable to any fluid.
-Solution of problems by computer will be stressed.

 CHE 303 Chemical Engineering Thermodynamics 4R-0L-4C F,S Prereq: CHE 202, MA 211 Coreq: CHE 110